jules2689/trudeau/trudeau/2020-04-20/q_a.md

 ---

 **Question**:
 You promised a ban on assault-style weapons.
-Given what we know about the shooting in nova scotia, could that have prevented these crimes?if not, would you consider even tighter gun-control measures?
+Given what we know about the shooting in Nova Scotia, could that have prevented these crimes?if not, would you consider even tighter gun-control measures?

 **Answer**:
-As we know, this is very much an ongoing investigation that is in its early stages in nova scotia right now.
+As we know, this is very much an ongoing investigation that is in its early stages in Nova Scotia right now.
 So I don't want to jump to conclusions or make characterizations about what happens until we get a full accounting from the authorities.
 But in regards to gun control, we took very serious commitmentsin the election campaign and aremoving forward on them to make sure we're strengthening gun control in this country.
 I can say we were on the verge of introducing legislation to ban assault-style weapons acrossthe country.
 It was interrupted when the pandemic caused parliament to besuspended.
 We have ever intention of movingforward on that measure and potentially other measures when the parliament returns.

 ---

 **Question**:
-Would you return ofrelaxing some physical distancing measures to allow thepeople in nova scotia to bury their loved ones properly?
+Would you return ofrelaxing some physical distancing measures to allow thepeople in Nova Scotia to bury their loved ones properly?

 **Answer**:
 I think that's a reflection that communities, that the province, and that all of us are going to have to have.
-We understand how incredibly painful it is for families who've lost loved ones in nova scotia this past day to imagine that they're not going to be able to see them off together asa community.
+We understand how incredibly painful it is for families who've lost loved ones in Nova Scotia this past day to imagine that they're not going to be able to see them off together asa community.
 But at the same time, there are thousands and thousands of canadians across the country who've lost loved ones to covid-19 over the past days and others who lost family members to cancer and to other causes who haven't been able to gather,to mourn, to grieve, to attend funerals.
 This is something that we are dealing with right now that is heart break on top of other heart breaks.
-And I know that everyone will belooking for ways to demonstrate their solidarity without puttingfurther at risk communities, first responders, our health professionals, and our seniors.[speaking french] [voice of interpreter] I recognize that there are people who have lost loved ones in this past day or so in nova scotia.
+And I know that everyone will belooking for ways to demonstrate their solidarity without puttingfurther at risk communities, first responders, our health professionals, and our seniors.[speaking french] [voice of interpreter] I recognize that there are people who have lost loved ones in this past day or so in Nova Scotia.
 There are also people who have lost family members and friends or parents in the recent weeks because of covid-19.
 They have been unable to come together for funerals or to mourn together.
 This is a difficult situation made even worse in times of lossand mourning.
 But we must continue to try to be there for each other in thesetragic times and ensure that we are not creating greater risk for our loved ones, our neighbours, our first responders, or healthcare workers.
 We need to do everything we can to keep people safe and healthy,even in the midst of this tragedy and pandemic.[end of translation].

 ---

 **Question**:
-Prime minister, wasthe nova scotia shooter on the federal government's radar?were any federal agencies watching him?
+Prime minister, wasthe Nova Scotia shooter on the federal government's radar?were any federal agencies watching him?

 **Answer**:
 There are many questions people are asking about what happened and that investigation and the rcmp will be sharing details as they can and choose in the coming days.
 There will be many opportunitiesto talk about this once we have a clearer idea of the facts.